Jiazhen-Hong/SpellerSSL-NeurIPS2025/readme.md

 Self-Supervised Learning with P300 Aggregation for Speller BCIs.
 This repository provides the P300 aggregation algorithm, pretraining, fine-tuning, and evaluation on public datasets, with figures and checkpoints.

+# Update
+2025-09-22: Paper accepted at the Data on the Brain & Mind @ NeurIPS 2025.
+The paper is in the proceedings.
+Preprint available on arXiv.

 ## Summary

 - Goal: improve P300 speller accuracy, speed, calibration efficiency